dhsc-govuk/FingertipsNext/README.md

 | --------------------------- | --------------------------------------------------------------------------------------------------------------- |
 | CONTAINER_REGISTRY_USERNAME | The username to use when authenticating to the container registry defined in the `CONTAINER_REGISTRY` variable. |
 | CONTAINER_REGISTRY_PASSWORD | The password to use when authenticating to the container registry defined in the `CONTAINER_REGISTRY` variable. |

+## API Design First & OpenAPI Development

+The approach we are taking with the API is 'design first'.
+The API is designed before it is coded using the [OpenAPI 3.0](https://swagger.io/docs/specification/v3_0/about/) standard and then that design is implemented in the .NET web API.
+The API design can also be used to help develop the website.
+A [swagger.yaml](api/definition/swagger.yaml) file is the API design artifact and defines how the API should look.
+To make changes to the yaml file you can either edit the file directly (fine for smaller changes) or use a visual editor (handy for major changes).
+A useful visual editor is [SwaggerHub](https://swagger.io/), which has a free tier.
+There is a handy VS Code extension [OpenAPI Editor](https://docs.42crunch.com/latest/content/tasks/integrate_vs_code.htm) which makes editing the yaml file easier and highlights any issues.